-The Copper Creek Project is currently owned by the Company's wholly owned subsidiary Redhawk Resources, Inc. ("Redhawk Resources").
-In August of 2018, the Company acquired all of the issued and outstanding shares of Redhawk Resources by way of a plan of arrangement completed under the BCBCA (the "Redhawk Acquisition").
+The Copper Creek Project is currently owned by the Company's wholly owned subsidiary Redhawk Copper Inc. In August of 2018, the Company acquired all of the issued and outstanding shares of Redhawk Resources, Inc. ("Redhawk Resources"), the parent company of Redhawk Copper Inc., by way of a plan of arrangement completed under the BCBCA (the "Redhawk Acquisition").
 In consideration for the Redhawk Acquisition, the Company issued 0.929 Common Shares to each shareholder of Redhawk Resources for each Redhawk Resources share held.
 A total of 66,047,090 Common Shares were issued to shareholders of Redhawk Resources, representing 25% of the issued and outstanding Common Shares at the time on a post-transaction basis.
 Upon the completion of the Redhawk Acquisition, Redhawk Resources became a subsidiary of the Company.

-The most recent technical study work completed on the Copper Creek Project was published in a technical report titled "NI 43-101 Technical Report Mineral Resource Estimate Copper Creek Project, Arizona", with an effective date of July 6, 2022 and filed by the Company on SEDAR on August 18, 2022 (the "Copper Creek Technical Report").
+The most recent technical study work completed on the Copper Creek Project was published in a technical report titled "Copper Creek Project NI 43-101 Technical Report and Preliminary Economic Assessment", with an effective date of May 3, 2023 and filed by the Company on SEDAR+ on June 13, 2023 (the "Copper Creek Technical Report").